uselagoon/lagoon/docs/contributing.md

 Right now one of our biggest needs is putting together examples of Lagoon working with various content management systems, etc, other than Drupal.

-If you can spin up an open source CMS or framework that we don’t currently have as a docker-compose stack, send us a PR.
+If you can spin up an open source CMS or framework that we don’t currently have as a Docker Compose stack, send us a PR.
 Look at the existing examples at [https://github.com/uselagoon/lagoon-examples](https://github.com/uselagoon/lagoon-examples) for tips, pointers and starter issues.

 One small catch – wherever possible, we’d like them to be built using our base Docker Hub images [https://hub.docker.com/u/uselagoon](https://hub.docker.com/u/uselagoon) – if we don’t have a suitable image, or our images need modifying – throw us a PR \(if you can\) or create an issue \(so someone else can\) at [https://github.com/uselagoon/lagoon-images](https://github.com/uselagoon/lagoon-images).